Accumulators are simple devices that store energy in the form of fluid under pressure.

 |Bladder type Accumulator|

-The bladder is fastened inside the steel shell by means of a vulcanized gas valve assembly.
+The bladder is fastened inside the steel shell using a vulcanized gas valve assembly.
 The bladder can be recharged, or replaced by removing it.
 The task of oil-valve assembly is to close the inlet opening when the bladder has expanded fully, thus preventing the bladder from being forced into the opening.

 |Working of Bladder Type Accumulator|